wimag/ctf/nullcon/README.md

 ### Solution

 This was a fun challenge.
-We are given keras model, that performs some sort of classification task on given input, as authorization measure.
+We are given keras model, that performs some sort of classification task on given input, and uses predicted probability as authorization measure.

 It's known, that alot of Deep Learning models suffer from [adversarial attacks](https://www.google.com). in a simpliest scenario, we can perform gradient ascent, modifying input image, to maximize chances of input missclasification.